KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 pip install pillow
 {% endhighlight %}

 🤓 Pygetwindow is Windows specific so you will want to make sure the platform is Windows.
-We use it to get the screen's reference.
+We use it to get the window's reference.
 Pillow is a powerful image library and later we will be using it for taking the screenshots.

 ---